emi-smith/ems-shore-landing-page/README.md

 ## Description

 Em's Shore is a business that I opened and ran in 2014 to 2020 before switching careers.
-Developing Em's Shore is where I started to fall in love with website design and development.
-I taught myself how to design and develop Em's Shore website.
-I do not have the original source code, so I built this landing page to showcase some of the skills learned.
+I taught myself how to design and develop Em's Shore website and is where I started to fall in love with website design and development.
+I do not have the original source code, so I built this landing page to showcase some of the HTML and CSS skills I've learned.

 ### Technologies Used